-An undergraduate at Michigan State may choose a major field of study from among more than 140 programs.
-To earn a bachelor's degree, students must complete requirements prescribed by the University, their colleges, and their departments.
+An undergraduate student at Michigan State University may choose a major field of study from among more than 150 programs.
+To earn a bachelor's degree, students must complete requirements prescribed by the university, their colleges, and their departments.
 Careful planning of electives and choice of selectives permit design of a program of study around the student's particular interests and abilities.

-In recent years many students entering the University as first year freshmen have taken more than four years to complete the requirements for the bachelor's degree.
+In recent years, many students entering the university as first-time freshmen have taken more than four years to complete the requirements for the bachelor's degree.
 This is a national trend in all universities and has many causes.